juyelhushen/Spring-boot-exceptions-handling/README.md

    An exception normally disrupts the normal flow of the application; that is why we need to handle exceptions.
    Let'head on to this demo moto.

+-> Before proceeding with exception handling, let us gain an understanding on the following annotations.such as
+# ResponseStatus
+# ControllerAdvice
+# ExceptionsHandler